-- Have started experiencing unusual thoughts and behaviors, or hearing or seeing things that others don’t over the last two years
+2. Have started experiencing unusual thoughts and behaviors, or hearing or seeing things that others do not over the last two years

-- Be willing to have an evaluation by a team of health professionals
+3. Be willing to participate in an evaluation by a team of health professionals

 How do I get more information about the Connection Program?

-You can get more information by calling New York (888) 864-5911 or Maryland (888) 684-5458.
+You can get more information by calling Maryland (410) 462-5799.
 Someone will listen to you about your problems and help you learn more about how the Connection Program can help you.
 If you prefer, you can send us a note.
-You can also download a brief brochure about the program in New York or in Maryland.
+You can also download a brief brochure about the program in Maryland.